philipmjohnson/basic-template/README.md

-This repo contains the most basic template for Morea web site generation.
+This repo contains a sample Morea site built using ICS 311, Spring 2014 materials from Dan Suthers.

-For more information on using this template, see http://morea-doc.github.io/.